KMChris/messenger-counter/README.md

 `daily` &mdash; displays summary and chart of daily messages from the beginning of all conversations.\
 Specify messages with one user by using `daily [name]`.\
-Add `-h [hours]` at the end to shift the chart by the certain number of hours.
+Add `-d [hours]` at the end to shift the chart by the certain number of hours.

 Use `hours` to show hour distribution of messages\
 Specify messages with one user by using `hours [name]`.\
-Add `-h [hours]` at the end to shift the chart by the certain number of hours.
+Add `-d [hours]` at the end to shift the chart by the certain number of hours.

 Type `help` to display help prompt.\
 Use `exit` to exit the program.